 So if you supplement with creatine, you can lift more reps per set, and do more sets per workout, allowing you to get in more weekly volume.
 Lifting heavier weights (greater mechanical tension) and lifting it for more sets (greater volume) will cue your body to add even more muscle to your frame.
 This means that you’ll gain more muscle more quickly while using creatine.

 Creatine And Better Muscle Protein Synthesis (MPS)

-The second proposed way that creatine could work is that creatine supplementation increases the amount of water stored in muscle.
+The second proposed way that creatine could work is that creatine supplementation increases the amount of fluid stored in muscle.
 That could help increase muscle-protein synthesis—which is a fancy way of saying that it will help you build more muscle tissue.

 Creatine Side Effects—The Dangers of Creatine

 Is creatine safe?

 Creatine is something our own bodies can create, we need it to live, and we eat it regularly in meat and fish.
 As far as supplementing with it, creatine is one of the most well-studied supplements around.
 Examine.com, a supplement review website, now has reviewed 735+ academic papers on creatine.
 There’s an insane amount of research on it.